What Is Padel Tennis and Why is Padel So Popular

 Here are some basics of the sport to help paint the picture:

-• Court Size: Padel courts are 20m long by 10m wide, surrounded by glass and metal-mesh walls.
-The court is divided by a net, just like tennis.
+• Court Size: Courts are 20m long by 10m wide.
+The court is surrounded by glass and metal-mesh walls.
+The court is divided by a net, just like tennis, but the court is one third of the size.

-• Scoring: Scoring in padel is the same as in tennis (love, 15, 30, 40, game), so anyone familiar with tennis has a head start.
+• Scoring: Scoring is the same as in tennis (love, 15, 30, 40, game), so anyone familiar with tennis has a head start.

-• Equipment: You use a stringless padel racket—often made from carbon fibre or composite materials—and a low-compression padel ball that’s similar to a tennis ball but slightly softer.
+• Equipment: You use a stringless padel racquet, paddle or racket.
+Padel rackets are made from a variety of materials including carbon fibre, but are often made of a composite material, and a low-compression ball that’s similar to a tennis ball but slightly softer.

-Padel is currently one of the fastest-growing sports in the world.
-Here’s why it’s taking off and why you might want to join the movement.
+It is currently one of the fastest-growing sports in the world.
+Here’s why it’s taking off and why you might want to join the movement of this game, which is like a mix between squash and tennis.

 Accessible and Beginner-Friendly